How to Create a Digital Wallet: All-in-one Guide for Founders

 Store sensitive information securely

-Sensitive information like user credentials and private keys should be encrypted and stored in secure servers.
+Sensitive information like user credentials and private keys should be encrypted and stored on secure servers with restricted access.

 Use password protection

-Provide several codes that users should enter at various stages of working with a digital wallet.
+Provide one-time codes or PINs that users should enter at various stages of working with a digital wallet.

 Use point-to-point encryption (P2PE)